-Toussaint and Reed
+Toussaint and Hopkins

 An exposition of 1 and 2 Timothy and Titus, studied in relation to the minister, his calling, life relationships, and principles and practices of his pastoral service.
 Taught interdepartmentally with the Department of Practical Theology.
+Students planning to take FE25 Pastoral Internship may and should, if possible, enroll in 910 before this internship.
+For this purpose, 910 may be taken in the student's second or third year.